Arthritis in Cats and Dogs

 03

-Check front Legs
+Check front legs

 We check the function, movement and muscle density of your pet’s front legs, feeling for any clicking of joints or grinding.
 Grinding or clicking indicates that the cartilage in the joint may be damaged or degraded.
 This could be an indication of arthritis in your pet.